Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.08.31 (BR)
+- Fixed some Memory "leak".
+  - Several older session objects could be kept "prisoner" in some GUI variables, this until these variable were reused by the current session.
+  - Some Empire references are replaced by their ID
+  - Some object are set o "null" when leaving and entering a game.

 2024.08.30 (BR)
 - Selected default value are now displayed in the Guide and in the description box.
 - Fixed Main Setting UI background.